 And at least three other academic sources, which may include assigned readings from this subject and independent research.

 So how do you find good additional journal articles to support your essay?

 Well one of the best ways is to combine the focus words from our essay question and the key words from the theme you selected in the book and put them into OneSearch on the library home page.

-For example, if I am searching for articles on structural violence and inequality my search words might look something like this:
+For example, if I am searching for articles on systemic racism and the forcible removal of Aboriginal children from their families my search words might look something like this: